Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Transition probabilities and criticality

+Equation~\eqref{eq:crit_q_uniform} shows that $q_c(n)$ takes the same value for successive odd--even pairs, i.e., for $n$ and $n+1$ when $n$ is odd.
+This is because increasing the group size from odd $n$ to even $n+1$ introduces only tied configurations with equal numbers of $+1$ and $-1$ agents.
+Since ties produce no update in the present dynamics, they do not affect the linear stability of the symmetric state and hence leave $q_c$ unchanged.
+As a result, $q_c(n)$ increases in a stepwise manner, changing only when the group size moves to the next odd--even pair.

+For the shifted geometric family, a compact expression is obtained in the thermodynamic limit.
+In this limit, Eq.~\eqref{eq:qc_general} becomes

-In this case, the threshold $q_c$ is an increasing function of the mean group size $\langle n\rangle=(3-2x)/(1-x)$, indicating that larger interaction groups enhance majority amplification and therefore require a larger independence probability to destroy order.
+The corresponding mean group size is then $\langle n\rangle=(3-2x)/(1-x)$, so that the threshold $q_c$ is an increasing function of $\langle n\rangle$, indicating that larger interaction groups enhance majority amplification and therefore require a larger field-driven update probability to destroy order.

 For the truncated power-law ensemble, the normalization constants cancel in Eq.~\eqref{eq:qc_general}, yielding

 In the thermodynamic limit $N\to\infty$, this expression converges to